jannehansen/SinglePageAndAAD/README.md

 This is because Azure AD authentication needs to be configured with a list of http(s) addresses where to go after login redirection.

+## Setup function app registration for Azure AD

+Please see the blog article for more detailed explanations.

+1. [Configure your Azure Functions app to use Azure AD login](https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad).
+You'll "Expose an API" here for your SPA to use.
+Notice when you are creating the scope here: You'll need it both in the SPA app registration, and to copypaste it in the SPA source code.

-## Setup
+## Setup single page app registration

+Please see the blog article for more detailed explanations.

-1. [Register a new application](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the [Azure Portal](https://portal.azure.com).
+1. [Register a new frontend application](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the [Azure Portal](https://portal.azure.com).
 Ensure that the application is enabled for the [authorization code flow with PKCE](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 This will require that you redirect URI configured in the portal is of type `SPA`.
 You need to add uri for each of the samples like https://myserver.com/plainlogin, https://myserver.com/graphapi, https://myserver.com/functioncall.
+2. Configure SPA app registration to "Use API"
 2. Open the authConfig.js file and provide the required configuration values.

 ## Running the sample